 When you’re starting out it’s a good option to download a color LUT from AR Library.
 You can also import your own pre-made color LUT PNG files.
-Spark AR Studio supports 2D color LUTs in square and row image formats.
+Meta Spark Studio supports 2D color LUTs in square and row image formats.

 An 8 x 8 square-format color LUT (8 squares x 8 rows):